EGR-314-Team-305-Spring-2024/EGR-314-Team-305-Spring-2024.github.io/appendix.md

 * **Vender:** Amazon

-* **Description:** Precise, real-time backyard weather with wireless technology.
+* **Description:** _Precise, real-time backyard weather with wireless technology.
 Animated weather icons display your personal forecast based on barometric pressure.
 Monitor indoor & outdoor temps & humidity levels and their trends.
 Set personal alerts for both indoor & remote temperatures.
 View mold risk either remotely or indoors (basement or crawl space) with wireless sensor.
 Accurate atomic time and date and indicators for low battery power.
-Includes AC adapter for display, and batteries are required for backup (not included) and for wireless sensor.
+Includes AC adapter for display, and batteries are required for backup (not included) and for wireless sensor_

 **Positive Comment 1:**